dansmyers/Simulation/Challenge-Projects/1-Baccarat.md

 reasonable bets.
 Despite its reputation as the province of high-rollers, baccarat is purely a game of chance: there is no strategy involved.
 Interestingly, it features some of the lowest house edges available at any casino game without resorting to special strategies like card counting in blackjack.

-In this project, you'll write a Monte Carlo simulator for baccarat and calculate the player's expected winning probability for the two main bets.
+In this project, you'll write a Monte Carlo simulator for baccarat and estimate the expected winning probability for the two main bets.

 ## Rules